loadsys/CakePHP-Skeleton/README.md

 On your host:

 * `bin/deps-install` (Install any changes/updated dependencies from git submodules, composer, pear, npm, etc.)
-* `vagrant provision` (Make any changes to the VM's config that may be necessary.)
+* `vagrant provision` (Make any changes to the VM's config that may be necessary, and runs associated Cake provisioning steps:)

-From inside the vagrant VM (via `vagrant ssh`):

 	* `bin/clear-cache` (Make sure temp files are reset between host/vm use.)
+	* `bin/db-backup` (Store the previous database contents before running schema/data updates.)
 	* `bin/migrations` (Set up the DB with the latest schema.)
-* `bin/cake Seeds.seed fill vagrant` (Populate the latest set of development data from the seeds.)
+	* `bin/cake Seeds.seed fill vagrant` (Populate the latest set of development data from the seeds, if the plugin is available.)

-**@TODO:** These final steps could really be rolled into the vagrant provisioning step.
+### Developer Workflow

+**@TODO: Review and update this section.**

+* Pull origin and get `dev` up to date.
+* Create new feature branch from `dev`.
+* Make changes and commit to your branch.
+* Rebase branch on latest `dev`.
+* Push (forced) feature branch to origin.
+* Create a PR and add the "Review" label to it.
+Assign to the PM.
+* PM will take it from there.

 ### Configuration

 App configuration is stored in `Config/core.php`.
 This configuration is then added to (or overwritten by) anything defined in the environment-specific config file, such as `Config/core-vagrant.php` or `Config/core-staging.php`.

-Database configurations for all environments is stored in `Config/database.php` and switched using an environment variable.
+Database configurations for all environments are also stored in the core configs and not the traditional database.php file.
+Instead the correct environment-specific connections are loaded via `Configure::read('Database')` in `DATABASE_CONFIG::__construct()`.
+To override the production connections defined in `core.php`, define your own connections in `core-whatever.php` where "whatever" matches your target `APP_ENV`.

 The bundled vagrant VM automatically sets `APP_ENV=vagrant` both on the command line (via `vagrant ssh` and in the Apache context.)
-If you want to work with the project on your machine locally, you need to `export APP_ENV=dev` (or whatever environment you want to match for `core-*.php` and in `database.php`) before running `bin/cake`.
+If you want to work with the project on your host machine locally, you need to `export APP_ENV=dev` (or whatever environment you want to match for `core-*.php`) before running `bin/cake`.

 ### CSS Changes

-@TODO: Not set up yet.

 * CSS is managed via LESS source files.
 * LESS source files are located in `webroot/less/`.
-* You should set up a program like [Less](http://incident57.com/less/) to monitor the above folder, and output compiled CSS files in `webroot/css/`.
+* Run `grunt less` to process the `webroot/less/` files and output compiled CSS files in `webroot/css/`.
 * Commit both the .less and the .css changes back to the repo as you work.
-(Until the CDN is set up, static assets will be served from the app server directly.)
+	* (Until a CDN is set up, static assets will be served from the app server directly.)

-.less files:
+.less files of note:

-* `global.less` is referenced in the layouts first and is included everywhere in the site.
+* `global.less` is included everywhere in the site.
 * `public.less` is referenced in only the default (public) layout and will override anything in global.
 * `admin.less` is referenced only in the admin layout and will also override global.